oisbel/Linux-Server-Configuration/README.md

 # paste the contents and save the file
 $ chmod 700 .ssh
 $ chmod 644 .ssh/authorized_keys
+# Note: If you are unable to login using the password just switch to the new user account - > su - newuser
 ```
 ##### Configure the local timezone to UTC
 To configure timezone: